 Also, looking at it purely from Google’s point of view, you will get rewarded by the big G for publishing original content in terms of higher ranking on Google searches.
 And get penalized for any content that is blatantly copied from somewhere else.

-You can make your content more original and SEO friendly by.
+You can make your content more original and SEO-friendly.

 A) Tapping Into Your Reader’s Emotions

-A simple yet proven way to make your content original that helps you connect with your target audience is to focus on touching their emotions.
+A simple yet proven way to make the content original that helps you connect with your target audience is to focus on touching their emotions.